-The Company's Credit Agreement provides for a senior secured revolving credit facility with a maximum loan amount of \$2.5 billion.
-As of March 31, 2021, the borrowing base and aggregate lender commitments under the Credit Agreement were \$1.1 billion.
-The next scheduled borrowing base redetermination date is October 1, 2021
+The Company's Credit Agreement, which is scheduled to mature on September 28, 2023, provides for a senior secured revolving credit facility with a maximum loan amount of \$2.5 billion.
+As of June 30, 2021, the borrowing base and aggregate lender commitments under the Credit Agreement were \$1.1 billion.
+The next scheduled borrowing base redetermination date is October 1, 2021.
+On June 8, 2021, the Company entered into a sixth amendment ("Sixth Amendment") to the Credit Agreement to amend certain definitions and covenants relating to the Company's ability to issue permitted refinancing debt and repurchase or redeem outstanding indebtedness to facilitate the Tender Offer and the 2022 Senior Notes Redemption, each as defined below.